fransay/dsa/algorithms/fundamentals/README.md

 Sentinel linear is a variant of linear search where the number of comparison in reduced compared to traditional linear search.
-The basic idea behind this algorithm is to add a sentinel to the end of the array which is equal to the target value we are looking for.This helps to avoid checking the array boundary condition during each iteration of the loop, as the sentinel acts as the stopper for the loop
+The basic idea behind this algorithm is to add a sentinel to the end of the array which is equal to the target value we are looking for.This helps to avoid checking the array boundary condition during each iteration of the loop, as the sentinel acts as the stopper for the loop.
 COMPLEXITY: O(N)
 ### Binary Search
 Don't think much, reduce the search space of the array by half at each time